sekulovskin/research-archive-masters-thesis/README.md

 ## Content:

-All the data used within the paper is either simulated within the respective `R` scripts or openly available from `R` packages.
+All the data used in the paper is either simulated within the respective `R` scripts or openly available from `R` packages.

 ### *Scripts*